prathamshivhare07/technocrats-innovation-challenge-2k26/README.md

+Tracking of Funds within Bank for Fraud Detection Develop an intelligent Fund Flow Tracking system that maps and visualises the end-to-end movement of funds within the bank across accounts, products, branches, and channels.
+The system should use graph analytics and machine learning to identify suspicious fund flow patterns such as rapid layering through multiple accounts, circular transactions (round-tripping), structuring below reporting thresholds, sudden activation of dormant accounts for high-value transfers, and mismatches between declared customer profiles and actual fund movement behaviour.
+The solution should enable investigators to trace the complete journey of funds and generate evidence packages for reporting to the Financial Intelligence Unit (FIU).

+ Our solution is an AI-Powered Graph Intelligence Platform that integrates with a bank's Core Banking System (CBS) to ingest real-time transaction data.
+It converts flat tabular data into a Dynamic Knowledge Graph, where accounts are "Nodes" and transactions are "Edges."
+By applying Graph Neural Networks (GNNs) and Pathfinding Algorithms, the system automatically maps the "DNA" of every rupee as it moves across branches, digital channels, and product lines (e.g., from a Savings Account to a Credit Card payment).

+There is some mock data alredy in git you can drag and drop to the website to see live conversion of csv to 3d graph.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.